garagehive/garagehive.github.io/docs/garagehive-trial-processing-a-purchase-order.md

 > All the information in the supplier invoice must match the purchase order, even if the invoice has incorrect information.

 ### Receive and post the purchase order
 After ensuring that all the information in the purchase order is correct, the purchase order needs to be posted.
-From the action bar, click on **Posting** and select **Post** from the submenus.
+From the actions bar, click on **Posting** and select **Post** from the submenus.
 Select **Receive and Invoice** from the pop-up menu; since you are now receiving the items with the supplier invoice available.
 The document is now posted and updated (see below).

 ![](media/garagehive-trial-processing-a-purchase-order2.gif)